jylhakos/access_control_sawtooth_rest_api/README.md

 ### Overview

-Using a reverse proxy Hyperledger Sawtooth supports authorization and allows Cross-Origin Resource Sharing (CORS) to access from a different domain to Hyperledger Sawtooth's REST API.
+Using a Reverse Proxy Hyperledger Sawtooth supports Authorization and allows Cross-Origin Resource Sharing (CORS) to access from a different domain to Hyperledger Sawtooth's REST API.

 The role of firewall is to filter and limit access to Hyperledger Sawtooth's REST API.

 Docker is an easy way to get Hyperledger Sawtooth up and running REST API.
-Instead of forwarding the requests directly to the Docker container, the reverse proxy is listening for incoming HTTPS requests and forward them to Hyperledger Sawtooth's REST API.
+Instead of forwarding the requests directly to the Docker container, the Reverse Proxy is listening for incoming HTTPS requests and forward them to Hyperledger Sawtooth's REST API.

-Each Docker network is associated with a bridge interface on the Ubuntu host, and Linux firewall rules are defined to filter traffic between these interfaces.
+Each Docker network is associated with a bridge interface on the Ubuntu host and Linux Firewall rules are defined to filter or deny traffic between these interfaces.

-By default, the Docker daemon listens for connections on a socket to accept requests sent from Hyperledger Sawtooths' clients to [Hyperledger Sawtooth's REST API](https://sawtooth.hyperledger.org/docs/core/releases/latest/rest_api/endpoint_specs.html) endpoint.
+By default, the Docker daemon listens for connections on a socket to accept HTTP requests sent from Hyperledger Sawtooths' clients to [Hyperledger Sawtooth's REST API](https://sawtooth.hyperledger.org/docs/core/releases/latest/rest_api/endpoint_specs.html) endpoint.

-The reverse proxy server receives GET requests from a Sawtooth client and forwards those GET requests to Hyperledger Sawtooth's REST API.
+The Reverse Proxy receives HTTP requests from a Sawtooth client and forwards HTTP requests to Hyperledger Sawtooth's REST API.

 The following are major steps how to install, configure, and run either Apache or Nginx as Reverse Proxy and Linux Firewall to control access to Hyperledger Sawtooth's REST API.

 ### Prerequisites

-The configuration uses [Docker Engine](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/) to run Hyperledger Sawtooth's REST API Server on Ubuntu.
+The environment uses [Docker Engine](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/) to run Hyperledger Sawtooth's REST API Server on Ubuntu.

-Read procedures how to set up [Hyperledger Sawtooth using Docker](https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/docker.html) for a Sawtooth Node.
+Read procedures to know how to set up [Hyperledger Sawtooth using Docker](https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/docker.html) for a Sawtooth Node.

 ### Step-by-Step